liangtie/qt-qml-toolkit/README.md

 - [Splash_Screen_With_Login_Pyhton_And_QtQuick](https://github.com/Wanderson-Magalhaes/Splash_Screen_With_Login_Pyhton_And_QtQuick)

 - [ready-cpp-qt-qml-js-sqlite-login-android-ios](https://github.com/gkesse/ready-cpp-qt-qml-js-sqlite-login-android-ios) - Develop your application mobile Android - iOS in C++ - Qt - QML - JS - SQLite and create your own système and connexion.

+- [Fast Food Login](https://github.com/myebstudios/Fast_Food_Login) - This is a test project to exercise what i've learned with QtQuick so far.
+The app was designed in Figma

 ### UI